-Shaun entered the den back in 2007 seeking an investment of £800k in return for a 15% share in his company for a detangling hair brush better known as the Tangle Teezer.
+Shaun entered the den back in 2007 seeking an investment of £800k in return for a 15% share in his new company for a detangling hair brush better known as the Tangle Teezer.
 The Tangle Teezer is a unique hairbrush featuring two-tiered teeth that detangles hair with minimum fuss.

 The Dragons’ were not convinced by the design and vast public appeal and unanimously rejected his product.
 Peter Jones called the invention “hair-brained” and Debra Meaden mocked his design saying it resembled a “horse brush”.
 Despite the somewhat harsh criticism, viewers of the show loved the brush and the Tangle Teezer became an overnight hit.

 The idea of the brush blossomed through Shaun’s career in hairdressing which began in 1978.
 After years of working in hair salons he realised the need for a hairbrush which could detangle hair without the hard work and unnecessary tugging and pulling.
 2003 was the year of his so-called ‘lightbulb moment’ and he started the necessary research and development for the first edition of his Tangle Teezer.
 The Dragons’ Den experience was a blessing in disguise as the TV time caught the attention of the nation and in 2008 the Tangle Teezer officially launched.